ILIAS-eLearning/ILIAS/Services/UIComponent/ROADMAP.md

 ### Lightbox (ilLightboxGUI)

+- Should be replaced with KS element.
+Missing: ilLightboxGUI does not only support special content types, but any media object.
+Maybe this is not a necessary requirement in the mediacast with ILIAS 7 anymore.

 **Usages**

 - **Services/MediaObjects**: Used for lightbox in media casts. -> AK

 ### Modal (ilModalGUI)

-These might not all be easily transferrable to the KS elements.
-Sometimes the JS API is being used by consumers.
+- These might not all be easily transferrable to the KS elements.
+Sometimes the JS API is being used by consumers, e.g. in the chatroom.

 **Usages**